 The train took the northeast curve.

-Normally when the train is run corn has been planted and grown blocking this view of the Zip Lines Towers.
+Normally when the train runs, corn has been planted and has grown, blocking this view of the Zip Line towers.

 Heading towards the San Andres buildings.

 The view looking back from where we had been.